Honoring the past - Strengthening the Future

 Updated April 2021

 INTRODUCTION - Revolutionary War Patriots Buried in Ohio

 The records contained in this Roster began with those presented to the State of Ohio in 1929 by the Daughters of the American Revolution and by the WPA "as a tribute of respect to the hardy pioneers who transplanted to the State the noble ideals for which they fought from 1775 to 1783, and who now sleep the last sleep beneath its soil."
 The records were amended by other sources described in the bibliography at the end of the Roster and by data posted on the National Society of Sons of the American Revolution, Patriot Grave Index website.

-Attached is the update file containing several thousand Revolutionary War Patriots buried in Ohio, This updated file has increased the listing to 1,688 pages.
-There are several additional counties listed and about 1,500 new Patriots.
-Watch for the update - there are about 1,000 more to add!
+Attached is the update file containing several thousand Revolutionary War Patriots buried in Ohio.
+Now ALL Ohio Counties list a Patriot burial site.
+This updated file has increased the listing to 2,494 pages.

 Click HERE to access the

 Only a small percentage of those listed do not have the NSSAR “P” number and after uploading about 600 more names we will have completed this accounting for the Ohio Society with those Patriots buried in Ohio (estimated to be above 7000 total).
 In addition, more than 2800 Grave photos have been forwarded to the Biography data uploading volunteers from Ohio Patriot’s graves.